Children's dermatology

 You should attend all appointments with your child if they are under the age of 16.

-Please bring along any medications, creams or topical treatments you are currently using on your child's skin and please bring your child’s ‘red book’.
+Please bring any medications, creams or topical treatments currently used on your child’s skin, and their ‘red book’.

 During your appointment

-Our dermatology clinics are run in the paediatric outpatients department on the sixth floor of our Queen Elizabeth Queen Mother (QEQM) building.
-Please allow up to two hours for your visit with us.
+Our dermatology clinics are held in the paediatric outpatients department on the sixth floor of the QEQM building.
+Please allow up to two hours for your visit.

-At your first dermatology appointment, you will be seen by one of our specialist dermatology doctors who will take a detailed history of symptoms and examine your child’s skin.
+At your child’s first appointment, a specialist dermatologist will take a detailed history and examine your child’s skin.
+Your child may need to undress to their underwear for full examination.

 After your appointment

-You will receive a follow-up appointment if appropriate.
+You will receive a follow-up appointment if needed.

 Referrals